Samsung heir makes another on-site visit amid uncertainties | Yonhap News Agency

 Samsung heir makes another on-site visit amid uncertainties

-SEOUL, June 23 (Yonhap) -- Samsung Electronics Vice Chairman Lee Jae-yong on Tuesday made his third on-site visit in less than 10 days to check the company's future strategy amid global uncertainties.
+SEOUL, June 30 (Yonhap) -- Samsung Electronics Vice Chairman Lee Jae-yong on Tuesday made his fourth on-site visit in two weeks to check the company's future strategy amid global uncertainties.

-Lee, the de facto leader of the top conglomerate Samsung Group, discussed the tech giant's business strategy with senior executives at its home appliance business division in Suwon, just south of Seoul.
+Lee, the de facto leader of the top conglomerate Samsung Group, visited a plant of Semes Co., an affiliate of Samsung Electronics Co. that produces semiconductors and display manufacturing equipment, in Cheonan, some 90 kilometers south of Seoul.

-The heir's visit came just four days after Lee visited Samsung's chip R&D center in Hwaseong.

-Lee's visit comes as Samsung tries to overcome uncertainties caused by the novel coronavirus pandemic, as well as renewed trade tensions between the United States and China.
+Lee's visit came one week after he inspected Samsung's home appliance business unit in Suwon, south of Seoul, and emphasized that the company overcome global uncertainties sparked by the COVID-19 pandemic and renewed tensions between the United States and China.

+"We can't predict the end of these uncertainties," Lee told executives during his visit.
+"We have a long way to go.
+If we stop here, we have no future."

+Samsung said Lee's visit is designed to help nurture the country's competitiveness in the material, parts and equipment sectors.

-Lee's visit also comes after he avoided arrest last week for his alleged involvement in a controversial merger between two Samsung Group units in 2015.
+Lee's latest on-site business inspection also came four days after an independent panel of experts, made up of civil activists, legal experts and others, concluded that prosecutors should not indict him over a controversial merger of two Samsung units in 2015.

+The panel's decision is not legally binding, meaning local speculators could still indict the heir apparent.

-Prosecutors suspect that Lee and the group's top management were involved in a calibrated scheme to intentionally lower the value of Samsung C&T prior to its merger with Cheil Industries so as to facilitate Lee's managerial succession from his ailing father, Lee Kun-hee.
+Prosecutors suspect that Lee and the group's top management were involved in a calibrated scheme to intentionally lower the value of Samsung C&T Corp. prior to its merger with Cheil Industries Inc. in 2015, so as to facilitate Lee's managerial succession from his ailing father, Lee Kun-hee.

 kdon@yna.co.kr